manjunathshishira-glitch/prompt-library/prompt-library.md

 ### Risks and Limitations

 The AI may treat inferred skills as evidence or incorrectly classify a requirement.
-Mitigate with explicit evidence requirements and a controlled Present/Partially Present/Not Present classification.
+Mitigate with explicit evidence requirements and a controlled Present/Partially Present/Not Present/Not Evidenced classification.

 ---